racket/rhombus/design/sequence/repetition.md

-When a binding is modified an ellipsis, `syntax-parse` binds the pattern variable so that it much be referenced using an ellipsis in a template, while `match` causes the bound variable to hold a list of matches.
+When a binding is modified an ellipsis, `syntax-parse` binds the pattern variable so that it much be referenced using an ellipsis in a template, while `match` in the original Rhombus prototype caused the bound variable to hold a list of matches.
 For example, the pattern `'($x ...)'` matched against `'(1 2 3)'` causes `x` to be bound to `['1', '2', '3']`.
 Here, again, the advantage is that plain variables and value are used.
-This simplification, however, comes at some cost:
+That simplification, however, came at some cost:

-  * There's a naming mismatch between `x` in a pattern standing for something that's replicated versus its value as a list of matches.
+  * There was a naming mismatch between `x` in a pattern standing for something that's replicated versus its value as a list of matches.
     Following the convention of adding `s` to the end of a variable name when it holds a list, the right binding form is either